 Why Your Law Firm Website Copy Is Losing You Clients (And How to Fix It)

-"Established in 1987.
+Incorporated in 1987.
 Board-certified.
-AV Preeminent rated."
-That's the opening line on more law firm homepages than I can count.
-And while those things matter — they matter a lot — they are not what a frightened accident victim is looking for at 11 pm when they're trying to figure out if they have a case.
+AV Preeminent rated.
+The first line on more law firm homepages than I can enumerate.
+And though those things are important (they are very important), they are not what a terrified accident victim is seeking at 11 pm when she or he is attempting to determine whether or not she or he has a case.

 That's it.
-That's the whole formula.
-And yet most law firm websites bury that message, if they include it at all, under layers of legal jargon, passive voice, and stock photos of gavels.
+That is the entire formula.
+And still, the vast majority of law firm websites hide that message, should they have it at all, behind the veils of legal terms and conditions, indirect voice, and photographic depictions of gavels.

-Instead of: "We have over 30 years of experience handling complex personal injury cases."
+Rather than: "We have more than 30 years of experience in dealing with complicated personal injury cases."

 "Tortfeasor."
 "Subrogation."
 "Comparative negligence."
-These are real terms that appear on real law firm websites; in the hero section, no less.
-Your clients don't know what these mean.
-More importantly, they don't care.
-They want to know: Can you help me?
-How much will it cost?
+They are actual words that are found on actual law firm websites; in the hero section, at that.
+Your customers are unaware of what these are.
+More so, they do not care.
+They would like to know: Can you help me?
+What will it cost?
 What happens next?

-Save the legal terminology for your briefs.
-Your website copy should be written at a 7th-grade reading level.
+Save the legalese for your briefs.
+The copy of your site must be composed on a level of 7th grade reading.
 That's not dumbing it down; that's respecting your reader's time.
-(The same principle applies in healthcare content, where the gap between clinical language and patient comprehension is just as costly.)
+The same can be applied in healthcare content, where the difference between clinical and patient language is equally expensive.

-I've seen law firm websites where the phone number appears exactly once — in the footer, in 10pt gray text.
-If someone has to hunt for how to contact you, they won't.
-They'll hit the back button and call your competitor.
+I have viewed law firm websites that have the phone number displayed only once: in the footer, with 10pt gray text.
+When one needs to go out of their way and search on how to reach you, they will not.
+They will press the back button and call your rival.

-Someone who just got rear-ended on the highway is not in a rational, information-gathering mindset.
-They're stressed, confused, and probably in pain.
-Your website copy needs to acknowledge that before it does anything else.
+When one has just been rear-ended on a highway, he/she is not in his/her rational, information-gathering mindset.
+They are stressed, confused and most likely in pain.
+Your website copy needs to acknowledge what they're going through before it does anything else.

 The Copy Audit Checklist

-• Does your headline speak to the client's problem, not your credentials?
+• Is your headline addressing the problem of the client, and not your credentials?

-• Is your phone number visible without scrolling?
+• Can you see your phone number without scrolling?

-• Can a 7th grader understand your practice area descriptions?
+• Would a 7th grader get your descriptions of your practice areas?

-• Do you have at least 3 client testimonials with real names and outcomes?
+• Do you possess 3 or more client testimonials including real names and results?

-What Good Law Firm Copy Actually Looks Like
+What a Real Good Law Firm Copy Looks Like.

-"The Law Offices of Robert Seiger — Aggressive Representation for the Injured in Detroit Since 1994"
+"The Law offices of Robert Seiger: Aggressive Representation of Injured in Detroit Since 1994."

 After our rewrite:

 Same firm.
 Same credentials.
-Completely different emotional impact.
-Their consultation requests increased 34% in the first 90 days after the rewrite.
+Heavy contrast in emotional effect.
+The number of their consultation requests grew 34% during the first 90 days following the rewrite.

 The Bottom Line

-If your copy isn't doing all three, you're leaving cases and money on the table.
-And if you're thinking about a broader content plan beyond just your homepage, a solid content strategy is the natural next step.
+When your copy is not getting all three, you are leaving cases and money on the table.
+And in case you are considering a higher level of content planning than on your homepage, a solid content strategy is the natural next step.

 Need a website copy audit or a full rewrite?
 That's exactly what I do.
 Let's talk.